-The ideal time to socialize your dog is during his or her puppy years.
-This is because puppies are more receptive than older dogs.
-But there are plenty of instances where dogs don't get the proper socialization during this time or where older dogs need to be socialized again.
-So how do you socialize an adult dog?
-Here are some tips:
+Did you know that some adult dogs need to be socialized again, even if they were properly socialized as a puppy?
+The best time to socialize your dog is during puppyhood because young dogs are more receptive than older ones.
+But there are plenty of instances when dogs don't get proper socialization during this phase or when older dogs need it again.
+Here five tips on how to socialize an adult or senior dog:

 1. Go On Frequent Walks

-Walking your dog will provide him or her with plenty of opportunities to experience new sounds and smells as well as dogs, humans and other animals.
-With the increased likelihood of social interaction for your dog, you'll be able to practice proper socialization and behavior.
+Dog walks will provide him or her with plenty of opportunities to experience new sounds and smells as well as dogs, humans and other animals.
+With the increased likelihood of social interaction for your dog, you'll be able to practice proper socialization.
 If your dog is overwhelmed or responds in a negative way, simple walk away to remove him or her from the stressful situation.

 2. Invite People Over